-Heard Museum members get the first chance to preview art during the Members Only Sneak Preview & Sale and Silent Auction & Sale Friday, April 1.
-The members-only preview (no sales) is from 10 a.m. to 3 p.m.; sales to members only will then be from 5:30 to 8 p.m.
-The silent auction in the Monte Vista Room is 5:30 to 7:30 p.m.
+Heard Museum members get the first chance to preview and then purchase art during the Members-Only Preview and Sale and Silent Auction Friday, March 23.
+The Members-Only Preview (no sales) is from 10 a.m. to 3 p.m.
+The Members-Only Sale and Silent Auction will be held from 5:30 to 8 p.m.

 Not a member?
 Learn more about Heard Museum membership →